EvaMart/bh24-project5-report/paper/paper.md

 ## 1. Introduction

+The primary goal of this project is to perform a comprehensive cross-walk of existing indicators related to research software quality, resulting in a curated catalogue that reflects shared understanding and practical usability.
+This work was carried out as part of BioHackathon Europe 2025 (Project 5), with a focus on supporting the ELIXIR Research Software Ecosystem while aiming for applicability across the broader Life Sciences community.

+Assessing the quality of research software remains a recognized challenge, with significant variability in the maturity and adoption of indicators across domains.
+Our goal was to address this by collecting, comparing, and consolidating existing indicators into a structured format, removing redundancy, and highlighting relevance to common use cases in scientific software evaluation.

+The resulting catalogue is designed to:

+- Raise awareness of current best practices and services in research software.
+- Clarify the requirements and expectations of these services.
+- Help users identify the most appropriate quality assessment approach for their specific context.
+- Reveal gaps in community-specific practices or support tools.
+- Offer a foundation for adopting common indicators across different scientific domains.

+Through this work, we aim to support a shared vocabulary around software quality, enable meaningful comparisons across tools and frameworks, and facilitate a more coherent ecosystem for sustainable, trustworthy research software.

+### Project Scope and Outcome

 Research software plays a vital role in modern scientific work, and assessing its quality is essential for reproducibility, sustainability, and trust.
 The goal of this project was to create a curated, non-redundant set of indicators that are relevant, feasible to implement, and applicable to the assessment of research software best practices.

 Specifically, we aimed to: